ocrumbie-stack/BitgetConnect-1/replit.md

 # Overview
-This project is a mobile-optimized crypto trading application for real-time Bitget perpetual futures trading.
-Its purpose is to provide market monitoring, order placement, automated trading bot setup, folder-based trading pair organization, and bulk bot deployment.
-The application aims to empower users with advanced AI-powered trading opportunities and streamlined strategy deployment.
+This project is a mobile-optimized crypto trading application designed for real-time Bitget perpetual futures trading.
+Its primary purpose is to provide users with tools for market monitoring, order placement, automated trading bot setup, and streamlined strategy deployment.
+The application aims to empower users with advanced AI-powered trading opportunities, efficient organization through folder-based trading pair management, and bulk bot deployment capabilities.

 # User Preferences
 Preferred communication style: Simple, everyday language.